Author: Michelle Gardner, Director, Content Marketing, Appian

 It's also important to note that the terms low-code and no-code are not just used for development platforms.
 Other tech solutions are starting to bill themselves as low-code and/or no-code.
 “For example, an asset management application can be no-code or low-code if it allows for some extensibility beyond what comes out of the box,” notes Gartner.
 “This is very different from buying a general purpose low-code or no-code development tool, which can build many different types of applications or solutions.”

 With so much confusion around the terms “low-code” and “no-code,” how can you know what to look for in a rapid application development platform?

 “Ignore vendor hype and promises, and instead focus on the underlying platform architecture and technology approaches of the tools to find the best fit ones regardless if they call themselves low-code, no-code, or both,” writes Gartner.

 Enterprises should look for a platform that solves their crucial business problems, integrates with outside vendors and data sources, comes with related tech built in (such as business process management, process mining, and automation), and can scale to meet new challenges in the future.
 Consider factors related to how you will use the platform and who the main users will be.

 “When evaluating no-code and low-code development tools, go beyond the vendor's marketing message to assess the underlying approach to their development tools or platforms,” writes Gartner.
 “Just because a vendor is marketing ‘low-code' may not mean it's for professional developers, and another marketing ‘no-code' doesn't always mean it's for citizen developers.”
-Dive deeper into the Gartner paper,

 1 Gartner, Quick Answer: What Is the Difference Between No-Code and Low-Code Development Tools?, Paul Vincent, Jason Wong, Akash Jain, 9 March 2021